JellyZeke/more-origins-for-the-origins-mod/README.md

 Vegetarian: The player can't digest any type of meat.

-Sunny Buff: The player layer gets strength 1 while in the sun
+Sunny Buff: The player gets strength 1 while in the sun.

+Sunny De-Buff: The player gets hunger 1 while in the sun.

 Rainy Buff: The player gets speed 2 while getting soaked by the rain.

+Rainy De-Buff: The player gets weakness 2 while getting soaked by the rain.

 That is my Origin that I have done so far.
 If you have any ideas for a new Origin, DM me on Discord, KrusticKrispix#7640 is my Discord.